Hasselqvist/hasselqvist.github.io/_pages/about.md

   - /about.html
 ---

 I am a phd candidate at the [ifo Institute](https://www.ifo.de/en) and the [University of Munich](https://www.en.econ.uni-muenchen.de/index.html), and affiliated with [SOFI](https://www.su.se/swedish-institute-for-social-research/) at Stockholm University.
-My supervisor is Prof. [Helmut Rainer](https://sites.google.com/ifo.de/hrainer/home) I will be on the **2024/2025 academic job market**.
+My supervisor is Prof. [Helmut Rainer](https://sites.google.com/ifo.de/hrainer/home).
+I received my master's and bachelor's degrees from [Uppsala University](https://www.nek.uu.se/?languageId=1).

 My areas of interest are Family and Education Economics.
 My work focuses on how parental investments, family structure and background impact children's educational performance and development.
 I am especially interested in the integration of migrant children and families.

- I received my master's and bachelor's degrees from [Uppsala University](https://www.nek.uu.se/?languageId=1).
+**I will be on the 2024/2025 academic job market.**

 ## Job market paper